 - Participation in the Alabama Reading Initiative or a similar program

 - Extended day/out-of-school-time programs

 - Quality teacher education and professional development opportunities (in addition to the state appropriated professional development days)

-- Appropriate curriculum for migrant populations (if applicable) includes “English as a second language.”
+- Appropriate curriculum for migrant populations (if applicable), which includes “English as a second language”

 - Primary, dental and mental health services are available to all age groups.